DungMinhDao/nd0821-c3-starter-code/starter/model_card_template.md

 ## Model Details

-This is the detail about the model
+This is the detail about the model.
+Will update later

 ## Intended Use